 Why am I talking about Animal Crossing in an article about weird wild dogs?
 Well, anyone who has even the slightest interest in New Horizons or its predecessors will be aware of Tom Nook, the entrepreneurial anthropomorphised raccoon who you will spend much of the game paying off your mortgages to.
 Except, despite what many people assume, Tom Nook isn’t a raccoon – he’s a raccoon dog.

 It’s easy to see how this strange, shuffling, charismatic animal acquired its name.
 With its thick, grey fur, very short legs (it stands only 20 cm at the shoulder, shorter even than the bush dog) and distinctive bandit-like facial markings, the raccoon dog looks very much like… well, a raccoon.
 Rest assured, though, it’s definitely a member of the dog family, albeit a very primitive one – an early offshoot from the line of animals that became modern canids.

 Apart from its unusual appearance, the raccoon dog also has a couple of odd quirks that set it apart from other canids.
-It is the only wild dog in the world that (semi) hibernates during the winter, and one of just two that regularly climbs trees (the other is the grey fox, another primitive species).
+It’s the only wild dog in the world that (semi) hibernates during the winter, for example, and it’s one of just two that regularly climbs trees (the other is the grey fox, another primitive species).

 Yes, you read that right.
 Magical giant testicles.

 The reproductive organs of the real raccoon dog, I should clarify, are standard in size (and, obviously, non-magical), but the legendary tanuki can stretch its scrotum and enlarge it to whatever size it wants.
 It can then knead and massage its private region into various shapes.
 Drawings and old tales depict tanuki making parachutes, blankets and drums out of their own multi-purpose scrotums – even, in one instance, a boat to save people from a river.